lostb1t/plexnotify/README.md

 ### Add webhook

 Add the service webhook url to the plex webhooks.
+Ex: http://10.0.1.7:8000/webhooks/plex.
-Ex: http://10.0.1.7:8000/webhooks/plex You can plex webhooks at https://app.plex.tv/desktop/#!/settings/webhooks
+You can add plex webhooks at https://app.plex.tv/desktop/#!/settings/webhooks

 Make sure you have enabled "Push notifcations" under the general server settings tab aswell